Advertising Agency Resource List – Updated Often

 OK, one more.
-This blog has over 650 posts dedicated to helping your marketing communications company grow.
-I hope that my insights on agency business development, growth and management help you to make more bucks.
+This here Peter Levitan blog has over 800 posts dedicated to helping your marketing communications company grow.
+I hope that my insights on the art and science of agency business development, growth and management help you to make more bucks.
+Speaking of resources, take me up on my Corleone offer.

 Advertising Agency News Resources